tstack/lnav/docs/source/formats.rst

     message level will set to the corresponding level.
 The available levels, in order of severity, are: **fatal**, **critical**, **error**, **warning**, **stats**, **info**, **debug**, **debug2-5**, **trace**.
+    For JSON logs with exact numeric levels, the number for the corresponding level can be supplied.
+If the JSON log format uses numeric ranges instead of exact numbers, you can supply a pattern and the number found in the log will be converted to a string for pattern-matching.

   :multiline: If false, **lnav** will consider any log lines that do not
     match one of the message patterns to be in error when checking files with